ttimbers/intro-to-reticulate/README.md

 ## During the workshop

-We will talk through these slides: [slides](slides.pdf)
+We will talk through these slides: [slides](slides/reticulate-intro.pdf)

-And then walk through these remaining setup instructions: [setup-after-installing-python.md](setup-after-installing-python.md)
+And then talk/walk through these remaining setup instructions: [setup-after-installing-python.md](setup-after-installing-python.md)

 And then finally, create this document: [python_rmd.Rmd](python_rmd.Rmd)